AvtsVivek/PrismMultipleShells/src/tasks/200550-ChildRegionAwareEnd/ReadMe.md

 ![Child Region Problem](./images/20ChildRegionMultipleShellProblem20.jpg)

-- Clicking the button in the second window should take that second windows to View B. But instead the first window is taken to ViewB.
-The reason is because the ViewAViewModel has global region manger injected into it.
-What it needs is the scoped region manager.
+- Clicking the button in the second window should take that second windows to View B. But instead the first window is taken to ViewB

 ![Child Region Problem](./images/20ChildRegionMultipleShellProblem30.jpg)

 - This will be fixed in the next example.